akkartik/mu/subx/Readme.md

 Expanding on the first bullet, it hopes to support more comprehensive tests
 by:

 0. Running generated binaries in _emulated mode_.
-It's slower, but there's more sanity checking, and more descriptive error messages for common low-level problems.
+It's slower than native execution (which will also work), but there's more sanity checking, and more descriptive error messages for common low-level problems.

    ```
    $ ./subx translate examples/ex1.subx -o examples/ex1